 Listeria in Pregnancy

-In pregnant women, Listeria infection is usually a mild illness.
-A high temperature before or during labour may be the only sign.
+During pregnancy, Listeria can manifest as an infection usually leading to a mild illness.
+A high temperature leading up to or during labour may be the only tell-tale sign.
 However, even a mild form of the illness can affect the unborn baby and can lead to miscarriage, stillbirth, premature birth or a very ill baby at birth.
 It is therefore important to minimise exposure to Listeria while you are pregnant.

 - Aches and pains